Lurker00/PhoneBook/README.md

 * The option to change display modes does not work on my devices, though I see no a reason why.
 * On PhoneBook connection, it starts in "gamer" mode, and this behavior can't be disabled.
 * It would be very useful if it initiated BT connection on USB connect, and BT disconnect on USB disconnect, but it does not.
-* Software touch simulation should be fixed for landscape orientation, and should be improved for actual multitouch.

 ## Current conclusion